tabrindle/envinfo/README.md

   which: ^1.2.14 => 1.2.14
 ```

+- --clipboard - Optionally copy directly to your clipboard with `envinfo --clipboard`
-Add CPU and architecture information with `envinfo --cpu`:
+- --cpu - Add CPU and architecture information with `envinfo --cpu`

 ```bash
 Environment: